Jump To

 First-cut brisket, sometimes called the “flat cut,” is the leaner, flatter portion of a whole beef brisket.
 It boasts a relatively even thickness, making it ideal for slicing against the grain after cooking.
 The “second cut,” aka the “point cut,” contains more fat, or deckle, and sits on top.

 Pink salt is a curing salt containing nitrite.
-It preserves corned beef’s color, flavor, and freshness and, most important, prevents harmful bacteria growth.
+It preserves corned beef’s color, flavor, and freshness and, most importantly, prevents harmful bacteria growth.
 Look for it under names like Tinted Cure Mix, Prague Powder #1, or Curing Salt #1.
 Don’t confuse it with Himalayan pink salt, which is a regular salt.

 To make corned beef with cabbage and potatoes, render the fat from some bacon that you’ve cut into matchstick-size strips in a pot over medium heat.
 Toss in some large wedges of green cabbage and cook, turning as needed, until the edges are lightly browned.
 This will impart a little extra flavor oomph to the cabbage.